prat-core/hardware-dad/README.md

+# This was built at a hackathon in 5 hours, It's just a Proof of concept

 ## Hardware Dad — Wokwi Circuit Builder CLI

 A simple CLI that uses Anthropic (via LangChain) to build Arduino circuits and export a Wokwi-compatible `diagram.json`.